glyden/Modified-WQS/README.md

 method-functions.R has all the functions to fit our method, i.e., run the penalized constrained regressions that estimate the weights and execute a permutation test for the overall mixture effect.

-example.R shows how to call the above scripts to estimate weights and overall mixture effects in a simulated dataset.
+example.R shows how to use the above scripts to estimate weights and overall mixture effects in a simulated dataset.